 How many days a week should you exercise?
-Truth be told, there is not one specific answer to this question.
+There is not one specific answer to this question.
 At Jack City Fitness, we see athletes of all kinds.
 Some of them work out more days a week than others.
 Some have longer workout sessions than others.
-After all, there are multiple factors as to how often an athlete should hit the gym, including personal goals, lifestyles, and athletic experience.
+After all, there are multiple factors regarding how often an athlete should hit the gym, including personal goals, lifestyles, and athletic experience.

 The Factors That Determine How Many Days A Week Should You Work Out

 Let’s talk about fitness goals.
 Your workout (and how often you go) will depend on your goal when you hit the gym.